Fallingsheep1985/Dayz_EndGame/readme.md

 BEFORE USING THIS!!

-RUN THE MULTICHARACTER.SQL ON YOUR DB (ADDS SLOTS TO CHARACTER TABLE)
+RUN THE FULLDB.SQL ON YOUR DB